-Which of the following is NOT one of the three elements of the Fr... | Study Prep in Pearson+
+Which of the following is NOT one of the three elements of the fr... | Study Prep in Pearson+

 1

-Analyze the options provided: The options include Opportunity, Pressure, Rationalization, and Compliance with HIPAA Security Standards.
-Compare each option to the elements of the Fraud Triangle.

-Identify the outlier: Compliance with HIPAA Security Standards is unrelated to the Fraud Triangle.
-HIPAA pertains to healthcare data security and privacy, not financial fraud.
+Opportunity refers to the circumstances or situations that allow a person to commit fraud, such as weak internal controls or lack of oversight.

-Conclude that Compliance with HIPAA Security Standards is NOT one of the three elements of the Fraud Triangle, as it does not align with the model's components.
+Compare the given options to the three elements of the fraud triangle.
+'Wrongful interference with a business relationship' is not one of the elements of the fraud triangle, as it does not align with the model's framework.

 Watch next